-The Programme is academically rigorous and delivered in a challenging but supportive learning environment.
-It equips students with a range of skills and capabilities that are highly valued by prospective employers.
-In addition to subject-specific knowledge, you will be taught a range of generic, transferable skills such as analytical/critical/reasoning ability, advanced literacy and numeracy (statistics and data analysis), time-management and capacity for independent study.
-In other words, the diploma equips graduates with intellectual, professional and personal resources upon which they can draw throughout their lives.
+The Diploma is academically rigorous and delivered in a challenging but supportive learning environment.
+It equips students with a range of skills and capabilities that are highly valued by prospective employers, whilst also providing a firm foundation for those wishing to onward study to degree level.
+In addition to subject-specific knowledge, you will have the opportunity to develop a range of generic, transferable skills such as analytical/critical/reasoning ability, literacy (essay-writing, presentations) and numeracy (statistics, data analysis and presentation), time-management and capacity for independent study.
+In other words, the diploma equips students with intellectual, professional and personal resources upon which they can draw throughout their lives.

-Economics in more detail
+Accounting in more detail